jhtools/jhtools.mkmodule/README.md

 ## Arguments

+`-Destination`

+The location of the new module.
+Defaults to the current directory.

 `-Module <name>`

 The name of the new module.
 Defaults to the name of the destination directory.

 `-CompanyName <name>`

 The name of the company.
 Defaults to "Company Name"

 `-Author <name>`

 The name of the Author.
 Defaults to the company name